America’s integrated transportation network of trains, trucks and barges carries 54 tons of goods and commodities for every American in a single year.

 How do you move that many vehicles?

-Well, a single train can move 750 vehicles at once.
+Well, a single train can move hundreds of vehicles at once.

 Freight rail’s economy of scale serves car manufacturers, as well as industries and companies throughout the country — paper mills, power plants, big box stores and more.
 Today, rail customers can ship nearly twice as much freight for approximately the same price that they paid 35 years ago.
 That means manufacturers are better positioned to scale up to serve an existing market or to create a new one.
 Whether it’s to deliver auto parts for new cars or drywall for new homes, freight rail is ready to make it happen.